CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/database_EN/database_EN.rst

    :width: 600px

 The schema consists of two tables.
-The first table is the :code:`tbl_process_data` for storage of process data information.
+The first table is the :code:`process_data` for storage of process data information.
 The following code is used to create this table:

 .. code-block:: sql

-   CREATE TABLE IF NOT EXISTS `tbl_process_data` (
+   CREATE TABLE IF NOT EXISTS `process_data` (
-      `id` INTEGER NOT NULL PRIMARY KEY AUTO_INCREMENT, `Name` varchar(64) NOT NULL,
+      `id` INTEGER NOT NULL PRIMARY KEY AUTO_INCREMENT, `name` varchar(64) NOT NULL,
-      `Label` varchar(64)
+      `label` varchar(64)
    );

-The :code:`Name` column stores the process data identifiers that are build from the device name and the selected property.
-The :code:`Label` column stores the value entered in the Label column of the :guilabel:`Logger Channels` table.
+The :code:`name` column stores the process data identifiers that are build from the device name and the selected property.
+The :code:`label` column stores the value entered in the Label column of the :guilabel:`Logger Channels` table.
 The following picture shows the entered values in the *Logger Channels* table:

 .. image:: Pictures/logger_channels_table_example.png

-This configuration results in the following entries in the :code:`tbl_process_data` table (screenshot from MySQL workbench):
+This configuration results in the following entries in the :code:`process_data` table (screenshot from MySQL workbench):

 .. image:: Pictures/mysql_tbl_process_data_example.png

-Entries will never get removed from the :code:`tbl_process_data` table.
+Entries will never get removed from the :code:`process_data` table.
 If an entry is missing, it will get added.
-Changing the label of a channel in the :guilabel:`Logger Channels` table, may result in a new entry in the :code:`tbl_process_data`.
+Changing the label of a channel in the :guilabel:`Logger Channels` table, may result in a new entry in the :code:`process_data`.
 The following example picture shows this:

 .. image:: Pictures/mysql_tbl_process_data_labels.png